abhishekc20/BigIntLib/README.md

+# BigIntLib

+A BigInt library for arbitrary-sized unsigned integers in C++.

-# A few notes about BigIntLib:
+## A few notes

 1. The BigIntLib was produced primarily for positive integers of arbitrary size.

 2. The integers are stored in a vector<char>, so are fairly efficient in terms of memory.

-3. The multiplication and division methods are very fast.
-Further optimisations can, however, be made, by converting big switch statements into a few case statements followed by a few calculations.
-   This will, however, decrease the understandability of the algorithm itself.

-4. They can be made to represent negative integer, following slight modifications.
+3. They can be made to represent negative integer, following slight modifications.
 This is is not done because the primary purpose of this class was to support calculations in RSA encryption.